US Metric Association: Short-term goals

 The labeling of some goods as to the amount included is regulated by the federal government, for example by means of the Fair Packaging and Labeling Act (FPLA).
 Some goods are labeled by states or weight-and-measure districts, usually in a manner described by the Uniform Packaging and Labeling Regulation (published by the National Conference on Weights and Measures).
 Some goods have no labeling guidance.

 Complete adoption of the UPLR

 The National Conference on Weights and Measures (NCWM) published a revised model Uniform Packaging and Labeling Regulation (UPLR) which went into effect on January 1, 2001.
-This has been adopted legislatively or by regulation by all but New York State.
-Once New York State adopts the UPLR, then goods sold in the US not subject to federal regulations and laws may have their contents labeled solely in metric units if that is the desire of the producer or manufacturer.
+This has been adopted legislatively or by regulation by all, but New York State.
+Once New York State adopts the UPLR, then goods sold in the US are not subject to federal regulations and laws, and may have their contents labeled solely in metric units if that is the desire of the producer or manufacturer.
 Other producers and manufacturers may continue to provide dual labeling (metric and non-metric) if they so desire.
 Metric-only labeling would be merely an option.
 USMA would like to see the UPLR completely adopted.